lblod/app-lpdc-digitaal-loket/README.md

 # This assumes the .env file has been set

 # Bring the application down
-docker-compose down
+docker compose down

 # Pull in the changes
 git pull

 # Launch the stack
-docker-compose up -d
+docker compose up -d
 ```
 As with the initial setup, we wait for everything to boot to ensure clean caches.
-You may choose to monitor the migrations service in a separate terminal to and wait for the overview of all migrations to appear: `docker-compose logs -f --tail=100 migrations`.
+You may choose to monitor the migrations service in a separate terminal to and wait for the overview of all migrations to appear: `docker compose logs -f --tail=200 migrations`.

 Once the migrations have run, you can go on with your current setup.